INCEPTION

 The title track that sticks in everyone's mind in this movie, actually came from the movie trailer and not the film itself.
 It doesn't belong to Hans Zimmer, but to original composer, Zack Hemsey.
 It's called MIND HEIST.

 Because like any story no matter how many times it was told, it's the new stuff you bring to the table.
-5,000 years from now someone may still be making a vampire movie - their version of whatever a movie will that far into the future - and as long as they bring something fresh and new to it, that story will still be good.
+5,000 years from now someone may still be making a vampire movie - their version of whatever a movie is that far into the future - and as long as they bring something fresh and new to it, that story will still be good.

 Anyone who has watched Mr. Nolan's body of work will recognize the plot of INCEPTION.
 Anyone who saw Leonardo DiCaprio in SHUTTER ISLAND will recognize his character and motivations.
 And of course, there is no mistaking that we're in the same realm as Warner Bros.
 THE MATRIX.
 I've enjoyed MEMENTO and THE MATRIX many times and I've seen SHUTTER ISLAND once.
 And I really enjoyed INCEPTION.